communication-compute-exposure/ietf-side-meetings/README.md

 **When do we meet?**

-This group meets every Tuesday at 9am EST using the following zoom room (anybody interested in this topic is welcome to join!): https://yale.zoom.us/my/yryang
+This group generally meets every Tuesday at 9am EST using the following zoom room (anybody interested in this topic is welcome to join!): https://yale.zoom.us/my/yryang

 **List of Content**
 - IETF 118 Side Meeting: https://github.com/compute-exposure/ietf-side-meetings/tree/main/ietf-118-side-meeting